allegro/turnilo/docs/configuration-datacubes.md

 **url** (string)

-A url associated with the dimension, with optional token '%s' that is replaced by the dimension value to generate a link specific to each value.
+An url associated with the dimension, with optional token '%s' that is replaced by the dimension value to generate a link specific to each value.

 **granularities** (string[5] or number[5]), default: ["PT1M", "PT5M", "PT1H", "P1D", "P1W"]`